 To import VCF to Outlook 2010, follow the steps shown below:

-Step 1: First of all, launch Microsoft Outlook 2010 on your system.
+Step 1: First, launch Microsoft Outlook 2010 on your system.

-Step 2: Click the File tab on the taskbar.
+Step 2: Click the File tab in the taskbar.
 Then click Open > Import.

 Step 3: The Import and Export Wizard will appear.